pikesley/shedbot/words.md

 >slide - regulator

-So inside the shed, I connected the voltage regulator to the battery (which I don't have a picture of because it's down behind my potting bench) and then to the panel, and as it was a sunny day everything lit up straight away and I had started gathering Free Energy
+So inside the shed, I connected the voltage regulator to the battery (which I don't have a picture of because it's down behind my potting bench) and then to the panel, and as it was a sunny day and as I mentioned the whole thing points South, everything lit up straight away and I had started gathering Free Energy

 >slide - power point